arcadiapage/arcadiapage.github.io/_posts/2020-11-30-3-lists-that-have-improved-my-wellbeing-as-an-infp.md

 All of these lists involve reflecting the good times, which is important for INFPs in moderation since it uses the function of [Introverted Sensing](https://infpinsights.wordpress.com/2017/04/16/introverted-sensing-si-in-infps/).
 But what I also like about these lists is that they encourage looking back at the past without getting stuck there.

 By going through the activities on my Fun List, I learned new and fascinating things about the [Japonisme](https://en.wikipedia.org/wiki/Japonisme) art movement and how that led to the [Art Nouveau](https://en.wikipedia.org/wiki/Art_Nouveau) movement, which I am falling head-over-heels for.
 Returning to old pleasures can result in uncovering something new.
 I hope these lists will lead you to discover the unexpected as well.

+If you enjoyed this post and would like to take a piece of it with you, then go ahead and pick your [Pocket Full of Flowers.](https://payhip.com/b/IJcrT)